Brad Robbins (basketball): SEABL and SBL

 Robbins made his debut in the SEABL in 2001 with the Dandenong Rangers, playing one game.
 He was a regular member of the Rangers' squad in 2003 and played 21 games.
 In 2004 and 2005, he played for the Knox Raiders in the SEABL and won the Youth Player of the Year for the South Conference in both years.

 In 2006 and 2007, Robbins played for the Willetton Tigers in the State Basketball League (SBL).
 Between 2011 and 2013, he played for the Wanneroo Wolves in the SBL and helped them win a championship in 2011 and reach another grand final in 2013.
 He did not play in 2014 but returned to the Wolves in 2015 for a short stint.

 Robbins came out of retirement to play for the Rockingham Flames in the 2019 SBL season.
 He came into the season six kilograms lighter than he was when he was with the Wildcats, but a hamstring injury suffered during pre-season forced him to miss the start of the regular season.
 He made his debut for the Flames in round nine, but soon suffered a career-ending Achilles injury.
 In 12 games in his final playing stint, he averaged 5.25 points, 2.75 rebounds and 2.33 assists per game.

 Coaching career

 In 2017 and 2018, Robbins served as assistant coach for the Joondalup Wolves women's team in the SBL.
 He was interim head coach for a large chunk of the 2018 season with coach Craig Friday unavailable due to his duties with the national wheelchair team.

 During the 2021 NBL1 West season, Robbins served as an assistant under Ryan Petrik with the Rockingham Flames men's team, helping them reach the grand final.

 In July 2021, Robbins was appointed assistant coach of the Perth Lynx for the 2021–22 WNBL season.
-He re-signed with the Lynx as assistant coach for the 2022–23 WNBL season in September 2022.
+He continued as assistant in 2022–23 and 2023–24.

+Robbins was appointed head coach of the Warwick Senators women's team in the NBL1 West for the 2024 season.
+He was named NBL1 West Coach of the Year.
+He was re-appointed as Senators women's head coach for the 2025 season.
+He guided the Senators to the 2025 NBL1 West Grand Final.